stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

 they then were--I agreed that he was wise in so doing.
 He always remained lame, for the great tendons had been severed; but I think the greatest lameness was in his soul.
-His thinking processes, once so phlegmatic and logical, had become ineffaceably scarred; and it was pitiful to note his response to certain chance allusions such as  "Friday ",  "tomb ", "coffin ", and words of less obvious concatenation.
+His thinking processes, once so phlegmatic and logical, had become ineffaceably scarred; and it was pitiful to note his response to certain chance allusions such as  "Friday",  "tomb", "coffin", and words of less obvious concatenation.
 His frightened horse had gone home, but his frightened wits never quite did that.
 He changed his business, but something always preyed upon him.
 It may have been just fear, and it may have been fear mixed with a queer belated sort of remorse for bygone crudities.
 His drinking, of course, only aggravated what it was meant